project-serum/serum-dex-ui/README.md

 ### Running the UI

 Run `yarn` to install dependencies, then run `yarn start` to start a development server or `yarn build` to create a production build that can be served by a static file server.
+Note that prior to compiling you need to add charts yourself (see below).

 ### Collect referral fees